- 8 min read

 Project Setup | Unitlab Annotate

-Project configuration is now ready.
+Our audio labeling project is now ready.

 Audio Labeling